minidream0-jv/LocalConverter/README.md

-# LocalConverter
 Local Converter is an open-source Windows 11 desktop application for converting images, audio, and video files directly from File Explorer.
 Right-click a file, choose “Convert,” select the target format, and the converted copy is saved next to the original without changing it.
-The project works fully offline.
+The project works fully offline, supports multiple file selection, and provides additional conversion settings when needed.